 Vision

 The new Local Transport Plan provides an opportunity for us to refocus our transport policies and programmes under a unifying vision.
-The proposed vision is by 2050 Staffordshire will have:
+The proposed vision is that Staffordshire will have:

 Objectives